This cells setups the environment when executed in Google Colab.

 Load Data

-Example datasets are accessible through functions in cedalion.datasets.
+Example datasets are accessible through functions in cedalion.data.
 These take care of downloading, caching and updating the data files.
 Often they also already load the data.

 Here we load a single-subject DOT dataset with a motor task.